Naga Panchami: Western India

 As in the rest of the country, the Naga Panchmi is celebrated in Western India and is known as the Ketarpal or Kshetrapal, meaning, a protector of his domain.

 In this part of the country, snake is named Bhujang, which is also the Sanskrit name for snake, in the Kutch region.
 The name is attributed to the city of Bhuj which is located below the hill named Bhujiya, after Bhujang, as it was the abode of snakes.
 On top of this hill there is a fort known as the Bhujia Fort where a temple has been built for the snake god and a second temple is at the foot of the hill known as Nani Devi.

 Bhujia Fort was the scene of a major battle between Deshalji I, the ruler of Kutch and Sher Buland Khan, Mughal Viceroy of Gujarat who had invaded Kutch.
 It was the early period of Deshalji's reign.
 When the army of Kutch was in a state of losing the battle, a group of Naga Bawas opened the gate of Bhujia Fort by a clever ploy of visiting Naga temple for worship and joined the fray against Sher Buland Khan's army.
 Eventually Deshalji I won the battle.
 Since that day Naga Bawa and their leader have a pride of place in the procession held on Naga Panchami day.

 Within the fort, at one corner, there is a small square tower dedicated to Bhujang Naga (snake god), who in folklore is said to have been the brother of SheshNaga.
 It is said Bhujang Naga came from Than of Kathiawar and freed Kutch from the oppression of demons known as daityas and rakshasas.
 The Snake Temple was also built at the time of the fortification of the hill during Deshalji I's reign and provided with a chhatri.
 Every year on Naga Panchami day a fair is held at the temple premises.
 In the Sindhi community Naga Panchami is celebrated in honour of Gogro.

 Eastern and Northeastern India

-In eastern and north eastern States of India such as West Bengal, Orissa and Assam, the goddess is worshipped as Manasa.
+In eastern and north eastern States of India such as West Bengal,Jharkhand Orissa and Assam, the goddess is worshipped as Manasa.
 According to the Hindu mythology, Manasa is a snake goddess who was also called Jaratkaru and wife of Brahmin sage also named Jaratkaru.
 On this occasion, sh twig of manasa so sale plant (euphorbia lingularum) symbolizing the goddess Manasa is fixed on the ground and worshipped, not only in the month of Shravan, as in the rest of the country, but also in the month Bhadra Masa.
 Festival is held within the precincts of the house.